Closing the Gender Gap in STEM and AI in Africa

 The Gender Gap in AI and STEM

 The gender gap in Artificial Intelligence (AI) and STEAM remains a harsh global reality and it is even more pronounced in Africa.
-UNESCO reports that women make up only 26% of the global AI workforce, while a UNICEF report indicates that in many African countries, fewer than 10% of girls in rural areas possess basic digital skills.
-In Zimbabwe, the Gender Gap Index shows that women hold just 28.79% of all STEM degrees, underscoring the urgency of empowering more girls and women in technology.
+UNICEF report indicates that in many African countries, particularly Zambia, Malawi, Zimbabwe, Uganda and Mozambique, over 90% of girls in rural areas are excluded from basic digital skills education.
+This underscores the urgency of empowering more girls and women in technology.

 The gender gap in STEM and AI is rooted in cultural and social norms, underage pregnancies, insufficient mentorship, educational disparities and the lack of female role models in STEM across Africa.
 This is why we started Girls in AI, to address these challenges, striving to impact more than 1 million girls by 2030 and ensure every girl in Africa has the opportunity to succeed in her STEM career.